MrAsimZahid/reinforced-smoothing/README.md

 ## 🙏 Acknowledgments

+- Dr. Haifeng Wang for inspiration and posting the challenge
 - PyTorch team for the excellent framework
 - Scientific ML community for inspiration
 - Physics-Informed Neural Networks (PINNs) literature